Why can't non-Catholics, Evangelicals and Protestant denominations receive Catholic Communion?

 Relaxing the rules of reception of the Eucharist because there are abuses would be like "harm reduction".

-Harm reduction theory says "since junkies are sharing needles and getting HIV, we should change the law and make it legal and give them clean needles."
+Harm reduction theory says "since those who are addicted are sharing needles and getting HIV, we should change the law and make it legal and give them clean needles."
 The problem is, human beings, make "risk compensation" adjustments, and just find greater risk-taking behaviour, and then society moves the goal posts further still away from the Truth.
 For example, now that same-sex marriage is legal in Canada, polygamy is the next goal for the "liberal" crowd.
 There is no satisfying the cravings of sin.

-So yes, you are right, it's terribly hypocritical that a faithful evangelical like you can't receive communion but a lousy liberal Catholic does.
-However, it is forbidden by the Church that people in sin take it, even if some priests don't pay attention to the rule.
-But eventually these current abuses by modern liberal Catholics will wear themselves out and self adjust, God always does that with the Church, which is why the Inquisition passed, and the Crusades and all the rest of the vain attempts to figure out the best way to Evangelize passed.
-The Eucharist, will be respected, but I'm afraid a lot of Christian blood will flow before we get the correct level of faith again.
+Eventually these current abuses by modern liberal Catholics will wear themselves out and self adjust, God always does that with the Church, which is why the Inquisition and the Crusades and all the rest of the vain attempts to figure out the best way to Evangelize ended.

-It was the Eucharist that converted my wife.
+It was the Eucharist that converted my wife from being an Evangelical missionary to entering the Catholic Church.
 Her story is here.

 What about people who grew up Catholic, visiting a Catholic Church for a wedding, funeral, etc... ?